ussyalfaks/PonziLand_Mod/readme.md

 - `crates/` – Rust backend and models, including the meta-indexer for Starknet data.
 - `playtest/` – Scripts and tools for playtesting and analytics.

-See [GAMEJAM.md](GAMEJAM.md) for a detailed guide on extending the UI with custom widgets.

----

-## 🧩 Widget System

-PonziLand's UI is built around a flexible widget system.
-You can add new widgets to the game interface without touching core logic.
-See the [Widget System Overview](GAMEJAM.md#widget-system-overview) for details and examples.

 ---

 ## ⚙️ Architecture